You’re here to learn how to create folders in Gmail, right?

-Yes, you can.
-In this article, we’ll walk through how to create folders in Gmail.
+In this article, I’m going to show you how to create folders in Gmail.
 Let’s dive right in!

 When created, your labels will appear in the left-hand side of your screen.
 There, you can click individual labels (and sub-labels) and manage all emails that have that label applied.
 It’s essentially the same as opening a specific folder.

 Scroll past “System labels” and “Categories” to get to “Labels” at the bottom.
-There, you can click “Create new label.”
-There’s nothing fancy to worry about here.
-You’ll just need to name your new label.
+There, click “Create new label.”
+Name your new label.

 You’ll also see an option to “Nest label under.”
 This is intended to serve as a type of subfolder.
 If you check this box, you can use the dropdown menu to select an existing label, and “nest” your new label under that parent label.

-How do you apply labels to messages in Gmail?
+How to apply labels to existing messages in Gmail

 First, open the email you wish to label.
 In the top row of icons, you’ll see a tag-like icon toward the right.
 Click it.